 Research

-Pantropical pollination syndromes across Melastomataceae
+Pantropical pollination syndromes and floral evolution in Melastomataceae

 Despite decades of research on pollinator-mediated selection, the mechanisms and processes by which flowers evolve and diversify remain elusive.
 Are there floral traits which are evolutionarily more labile?
 Do certain floral traits evolve independently of other floral traits?
 And do some sets of traits evolve repeatedly and converge into pollination syndromes?
 Do developmental or functional constraints restrain flowers from converging into traditional pollination syndromes?